T-72 tanks in Iraqi service: 2003 Iraq War

 A T-72 abandoned after the U.S. attack into Baghdad.

 During the 2003 invasion of Iraq, the Republican Guard's T-72s, most from the Medina Division, were deployed around Baghdad to attempt a last-ditch defense of the Baath regime.
-In April 2003, U.S. tanks engaged their counterparts from just 50 yards, killing seven Iraqi T-72s without any losses.
+In April 2003, U.S. tanks engaged their counterparts from just 50 yards, destroying seven Iraqi T-72s without any losses.
 Such encounters exposed the poor marksmanship of Iraqi gunners, in part due to the shortage of modern night-vision and range-finder assets.
 The T-72s were even more technologically lacking at this time, and it is not known if any improvements to the tanks were made between the Persian Gulf War and this conflict.
 Nonetheless, one Bradley was largely disabled by a 125 mm round from an Asad Babil tank when Iraqi armoured troops attempted to attack their American opponents near Baghdad airport.

 The last operational T-72s acquired from the USSR and Poland were destroyed by the successive waves of American armored incursions on the Iraqi capital or abandoned by their crews after the fall of Baghdad, several of them without firing a single shot.
 The derelict tanks were later scrapped by U.S. Army disposal teams or shipped to the United States for target practice.